History of Chinese currency: Unification

-As part of the Unification of China, Qin Shi Huang (秦始皇 (Qín Shǐ Huáng), 260 BC – 210 BC) introduced a uniform copper coin with the inscription "Ban Liang" based on the coins previously used by Qin.
+As part of the Unification of China, Qin Shi Huang (秦始皇 (Qín Shǐ Huáng), 260 BC – 210 BC) introduced a uniform copper coin with the inscription "Ban Liang" based on the coins previously used by the Qin.
 All other forms of local currency were abolished.
+This standardization eliminated the regional variations that had characterized the Warring States period, fostering economic integration and simplifying taxation.
+Qin legal texts found in tombs document the implementation of the Ban Liang coins and highlight their role in centralizing economic control.
 The coins were round with a square hole in the middle which was the common design for most Chinese copper coins until the 20th century.
 Due to the low value of an individual coin, the Chinese have traditionally strung a nominal thousand copper coins onto a piece of string.
 Government taxes were levied on both coins and products such as rolls of silk.
 Salaries were paid in "stones" (石, dàn) of grain during the Qin and Han dynasties.

+Han

+The Han dynasty issued Wu Zhu coins, which remained in circulation for over 700 years.
+The Han government's emphasis on coinage stability facilitated trade along the Silk Road, integrating China into a broader network of Eurasian commerce.
+These coins were marked by their consistent weight and size.
+The Han period also saw the integration of commodity trade and currency usage.
+Goods like silk, salt, and iron often supplemented or substituted coinage in transactions, particularly in regions where coin circulation was limited.